Lowe’s Logo

 Lowe's Logo June-November 1955

 After a series of transformations, Lowe’s stores have a radically different emblem.
-It consisted of a large title, around which there was a ribbon with various inscriptions.
-Moreover, the designers have significantly worked on the letters, adding originality to them.
+It consisted of a large title and a ribbon with various inscriptions.
+Moreover, the designers worked extensively on the letters, adding originality.
 For example, “E” received diagonal cuts at the ends.
-The same one appeared on the bottom fragment “L.” The glyphs were very bold.
+The same one appeared on the bottom fragment, “L.” The glyphs were very bold.

 1955 – 1956